znes/renpass/README.md

 standard.

-How to create an Datapackage
+How to create a Datapackage
 -----------------------------

 We adhere to the frictionless [(tabular) datapackage standard](https://frictionlessdata.io/specs/tabular-data-package/).